Enchanted: Forest of Light Is Descanso Gardens' Christmas Walk in the Woods

 My words don't do this breathtaking arrangement of haunting lights on towering trees justice.
 My photos truly don't either.
 Enchanted Forest of Light is an all-senses-on experience that requires bundling up (did I say that already?
 Let me make sure: Bundle up!) and setting foot to forest floor to take part.
 Adults and children alike will thank you for bringing them.

-Enchanted Forest of Light is open nightly (except Christmas Eve & Day) November 19, 2017 - January 7, 2018.
-Tickets are timed, should be purchased in advance, and cost $28-$30 for adults and $24 for children.
-When purchasing online, e-tickets is the prefereable option, as the line for Will Call tends to be quite long all evening.
+Enchanted Forest of Light is open nightly (except Christmas Eve & Day) November 17, 2019 - January 5, 2020.
+Tickets are timed, should be purchased in advance, and cost $30 most nights.
+When purchasing online, e-tickets is the preferable option, as the line for Will Call tends to be quite long all evening.
 Parking is free.